caltechlibrary/cl-js/README.md

 =====================================================

-This repository provides a vanilla JavaScript library used across a number of Caltech Library projects including [feeds.library.caltech.edu](https://feeds.library.caltech.edu) and the [And/Or](https://github.com/caltechlibrary/andor) prototype.
+This repository provides a vanilla JavaScript library used across some of Caltech Library projects including [feeds.library.caltech.edu](https://feeds.library.caltech.edu) and the [And/Or](https://github.com/caltechlibrary/andor) prototype.